For immediate release. Originally published in NordSIP.

 According to a study by Morgan and Stanley, 86% of millennials state they would like to incorporate environmental and social factors into their investment portfolios.
 Not only do they want to invest in more sustainable impact investments, but they also want to start doing it with lower sums of cash.

 Due to industry-wide pressures such as fee erosion, regulatory burdens, and emerging competitors, wealth management companies are facing headaches on how to keep their costs low yet still have enough time to acquire new clients and best serve their existing clients in an effective and scalable way.

 Therefore, companies are increasingly aware of the need to automate and digitally transform their operational processes to solve these challenges.
 But what are the implications of this on the financial industry and on society as a whole?
 The answer: the democratization of wealth management to a wider audience and more companies engaging in social responsibility.

 Digital transformation can combat complex business processes

 A study by Gartner in 2019 shows that almost half of global financial services organizations are still in a very early or even immature stage of their digital transformation journey.

 Many wealth management companies still rely on out-of-date and unoptimized legacy systems and tools such as Excel in their everyday processes.
-Back office staff need to upload and check data across multiple databases while front office staff has to jump around various tools and platforms to extract the data they need to make insightful decisions that bring value to their clients.
+Back office staff needs to upload and check data across multiple databases, while front office staff has to jump around various tools and platforms to extract the data they need to make insightful decisions that bring value to their clients.
 Adhering to industry reporting standards is also extremely time-consuming and prone to human error.